RaspberryPiFoundation/python-curriculum/en-GB/password-generator/index.md

 + Long
 + Not a word in the dictionary
 + Contains letters, numbers and punctuation

+You're going to generate passwords that are hard for a computer to crack.
+These are useful for protecting important accounts.
+Note that many adults use a password manager program to help them remember lots of tricky passwords.

 #Step 2: Random characters { .activity}